adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/concepts.md

 you are using - gcm, apns or wns.
 You can also add tags and template into this installation object.
 Check out the [recipes section][2] for details on requesting tags and templates.

-There are certain helpers within the Azure Mobile Apps SDK for assisting with registration via the service, but you will have better control of the process if you create the installation yourself.
+This is all handled for you using the Azure Mobile Apps SDK, as we will see later.

 ## Next Steps